Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 manage.

-The 3D boxels themselves were loaded from a mesh created in Blender containing 6 coplanar quads, each with UV coordinates mapped to a spritesheet laid out with room for 6 textures along the X axis.
+The 3D boxels themselves were loaded from a mesh created in Blender containing 6 quads made of 2 coplanar triangles, each with UV coordinates mapped to a spritesheet laid out with room for 6 textures along the X axis.
 The boxel model was loaded once but then each unique combination of boxel side textures was drawn to an image and uploaded to the GPU for use during rendering.
 In this way, boxels using the same texture could be batched by Raylib and there was ever only 1 mesh in play aside from the quads submitted by Raylib for billboard sprites, fonts, and debug geometry.
 When drawn to an image during runtime, they would look like this:

 ![Boxel Texture](../static/img/boxel-texture.png)